htw-imi-showtime/showtime-website/content/ss21/master/m2-something-unreal/_index.md

 # Properties for displaying the project in the project list
 card_image = "project_image.png"
-card_description = "Lorem Ipsum is a breath-taking and audio visual VR experience in which the player finds himself in a bloodstream.
-Besides red and white blood cells, there are also corona viruses in the blood that need to be smashed.
-By smashing the viruses, the music playing in the background is supported with sounds."
+card_description = "Something Unreal is a breathtaking and audiovisual VR experience in which the player finds himself in a bloodstream.
+In addition to red and white blood cells, there are also coronaviruses in the blood that need to be smashed.
+By smashing the viruses, the music running in the background is supported with sounds.
+But watch out!
+The player should beware of the mean fatty tissue, which tries to influence the player's vision."

 # These properties may be removed if you don't need them
 demo_link = "lorem ipsum"